Tokocrypto (TKO) Price Hits $2.92 on Exchanges

-Tokocrypto (CURRENCY:TKO) traded flat against the U.S. dollar during the one day period ending at 9:00 AM Eastern on May 31st.
-One Tokocrypto coin can currently be purchased for approximately $2.92 or 0.00005169 BTC on major cryptocurrency exchanges.
-Over the last seven days, Tokocrypto has traded flat against the U.S. dollar.
-Tokocrypto has a market capitalization of $316.67 million and approximately $1.28 billion worth of Tokocrypto was traded on exchanges in the last 24 hours.
+Tokocrypto (CURRENCY:TKO) traded flat against the US dollar during the one day period ending at 15:00 PM E.T. on June 4th.
+During the last week, Tokocrypto has traded flat against the US dollar.
+Tokocrypto has a market capitalization of $316.67 million and $1.28 billion worth of Tokocrypto was traded on exchanges in the last day.
+One Tokocrypto coin can currently be bought for approximately $2.92 or 0.00005169 BTC on cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.